 A menu at an Izakaya in Japan is usually relatively simple, Japanese Pub food.

-Most Restaurants in Japan“specialize” ie a Sushiya serves sashimi, sushi and related seafood dishes, an Okonomiyaki shop specializes in a vast variety of large fritters that patrons mostly cook at tables on their own hot plates, Ramen shops, mainly noodle dishes, etc. The population in Palmerston North, is not large enough to support a specialty Restaurant, so we have tried to provide a wide range of Japanese favourites.
+Most Restaurants in Japan “specialize” ie a Sushiya serves sashimi, sushi and related seafood dishes, an Okonomiyaki shop specializes in a vast variety of large fritters that patrons mostly cook at tables on their own hot plates, Ramen shops, mainly noodle dishes, etc. The population of Palmerston North, is not large enough to support a specialty Restaurant, so we have tried to provide a wide range of Japanese favourites.

 Slowly over the years, dishes have been added until now we feel there is a good range that suits most palates, over 80 choices.